Canonical quantum observables for molecular systems approximated by ab initio molecular dynamics: Introduction

-In this work we study molecular dynamics approximations of canonical ensemble averages for quantum observables in the case of Hamiltonians consisting of the kinetic energy of nuclei and a matrix valued potential for nuclei-electron interaction and electron kinetic energy.
-The purpose of having a matrix valued operator for the electron part in the Hamiltonian is to replace the time evolution for the electrons by the Schr\"odinger electron eigenvalue problem.
-An advantage with including the electron part as a matrix valued operator is that the classical limit, as the nuclei-electron mass ration tends to infinity, can be derived as we will explain.
-This classical limit can then be approximated by ab initio molecular dynamics simulations for nuclei, with the potential generated by the electron eigenvalue problem, see \cite{marx_hutter} and \cite{lebris}, which requires less computational effort than to solve the Schr\"odinger equation with time dependent electrons.
-If the temperature is very small in comparison with the minimal difference of the second and first eigenvalue of the electron potential, the probability for the quantum system to be in excited electron states is negligible and canonical ab initio molecular dynamics based on the ground state electron eigenvalue yields accurate approximations.
-When the temperature is not small compared to this electron eigenvalue gap, the probability to be in excited states is substantial.
-An important question, which seems mathematically open, is: How to modify the canonical ab initio molecular dynamics to accurately approximate quantum observables, based on matrix valued potentials and all temperatures?
+where $\Id$ is the $d\times d$ identity matrix.
+The matrix-valued potential $V$ is then obtained by approximating $\OPER{H}_e$ on a finite dimensional subspace of electronic states.
+We assume that this approximation results in the Hermitian matrix valued confining potential $V$ with non-degenerate eigenvalues.
+By including the electron part as a matrix-valued operator one can derive the limit as the electron-nuclei mass ratio $1/M$ tends to zero, see \cite{Teufel_matrix} which, in Section~6, includes an overview of previous results.
+This limit can then be approximated by ab initio molecular dynamics simulations for nuclei, with the potential generated by the electron eigenvalue problem, see \cite{lebris,marx_hutter}, based on the nuclei and electron scale separation using the Born-Oppenheimer approximation \cite{panati_spohn_teufel1, panati_spohn_teufel2}.
+Such molecular dynamics simulations have the benefit to require less computational effort than to solve the Schr\"odinger equation with time dependent electrons.

+If the temperature is small in comparison to the minimal difference of the second and first eigenvalue of the electron potential $\OPER{V}$, the probability for the quantum system to be in excited electron states is negligible and the canonical ab initio molecular dynamics based on the electron ground state yields accurate approximations.
+When the temperature is not small compared to this electron eigenvalue gap, the probability to be in excited states is substantial and the molecular dynamics associated with the electronic ground state energy will not yield accurate approximation of quantum observables.